flintlang/flint/proposals/0004-traits.md

 A trait is a collection of functions and events.
 They can access other methods declared in the same trait.
 Traits can be implemented for Contracts or Structures.

+We introduce the concept of ‘Traits’ to Flint based in part on [Rust Traits](https://doc.rust-lang.org/rust-by-example/trait.html).
+Traits describe the partial behaviour of Contract or Structures declared to have them.
+For Contracts traits constitute a collection of functions or function stubs in restriction blocks, and events.
+For Structures, traits only constitute a collection of functions or function stubs.

+Multiple traits can be declared for each Contract/Structure.
+When declared the Flint compiler enforces the implementation of function stubs in the trait and allows usage of functions declared in them.

+## Motivation
+Traits allow a level of abstraction and code reuse for Contracts and Structures.
+We also plan to have Standard Library Traits that can be inherited which provide common functionality to Contracts (Ownable, Burnable, MutiSig, Pausable, ERC20, ERC721 etc) and Structures (Transferable, RawValued, Describable etc).

+It will also form the basis for allowing end users to access compiler level guarantees and restrictions as in [Assets](0001-asset-trait.md) and Numerics.

+## Proposed Solution
 In the example below, we define `ERC20`, which declares a contract to follow the Ethereum token specifications.
 The `ERC20` `trait` is then specified by the `ToyToken` `contract` allowing use of functions and events in `ERC20`.
 ```swift
 trait ERC20 {